pypdfium2-team/.github/profile/README.md

 In principle, pypdfium2 may run anywhere provided PDFium is available on the system in question.

 pypdfium2 supports CPython `>= 3.8`.
-Even `>= 3.6` or other implementations of Python (e.g. PyPy) might work but are not routinely tested.
+(Even `>= 3.6` or other implementations of Python, e.g. PyPy, might work but are not routinely tested.)

 ### Installation